 Notes

-- Use soft butter for a smooth batter.
+- Use room-temperature butter for a smooth batter.

-- Don’t open the oven door too early.
+- Do not open the oven door before 25 minutes.

-- Add lemon juice slowly to the icing.
+- Add lemon juice to the icing slowly, drop by drop.